YeoLab/singlecell_pnm/README.md

 1. Get annotated exons corresponding to splice junctions
     1. Identify all annotated (Gencode v19 - all levels) exons which are exactly upstream and downstream of all junctions.
+    2. Create (junction, direction, exon) triples for storage in a graph database using [`graphlite`](http://eugene-eeo.github.io/graphlite/)
-2. Create SE, MXE, and constitutive exon annotations *de novo*
+2. Create SE, MXE, and constitutive exon annotations *de novo* from (1)
     1. Aggregate exons and junctions into *de novo* splicing annotations of skipped exon (SE) and mutually exclusive exon (MXE) events.
     2. If multiple flanking exons are available, use the shortest CDS sequence.
 If no CDS, the shortest sequence.
-3. Calculate percent spliced-in (Psi) scores for MXE and SE events
+3. Calculate percent spliced-in (Psi) scores for MXE and SE events from (2)
     1. Calculate percent spliced-in (Psi/$\Psi$) of SE and MXE events, based on junction reads.
-4. Splicing gene id, name annotations
+4. Splicing gene id, name annotations with event definitions from (2)
     1. Start a splicing event annotation table.
     2. Get gene ids corresponding to SE and MXE event annotations
     3. Use these ids to intersect with previously created gene annotations.